Samrat-Doi/Music-Recommendation-System/README.md

     - Energy- It is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
     - Id-  Spotify ID for the track.
     - Instrumentalness- Measure of vocals in the track.
     - Key- Integers map to pitches using standard Pitch Class notation.
-E.g. 0 = C, 1 = C♯/D♭, 2 = D, and so on.
 If no key was detected, the value is -1.
     - Liveness- Detects the presence of an audience in the recording.
 A value above 0.8 provides strong likelihood that the track is live.
-    - Loudness- It is the quality of a sound that is the primary psychological correlate of amplitude.
-Values typically range between -60 and 0 db.
+    - Loudness- It is the quality of a sound, correlate of amplitude and value ranges between -60 and 0 db.
-    - Mode- Indicates the modality (major or minor) of a track.
+    - Mode- Indicates the modality of a track.
 Major is represented by 1 and minor is 0.
     - Speechiness- It detects the presence of spoken words in a track.
 Values between 0 and 1.
     - Tempo- It is the speed or pace of a given piece and derives directly from the average beat duration.
     - Time_signature- It is the measure of each beat in a bar.
 The time signature ranges from 3 to 7 indicating time signatures of "3/4", to "7/4".